intercom/intercom-ios/README.md

 Was that too fast?
 For more detailed instructions read the [step by step install instructions here](http://docs.intercom.io/install-on-your-mobile-product/install-the-intercom-ios-sdk#step-by-step-install).

 ## Developer's Advanced Guide
-If you want to learn about the following topics, [you find detailed information here](http://docs.intercom.io/install-on-your-mobile-product/configure-the-ios-sdk-part-2)
+If you want to learn about the following topics, [you find detailed information here](http://docs.intercom.io/install-on-your-mobile-product/configure-the-ios-sdk-part-2).
+You also find the [Intercom docset on cocoadocs](http://cocoadocs.org/docsets/Intercom).
 - Session control
 - Updating a user
 - Working with attributes